-- Windows Server passwords must meet the following complexity requirements:

-- At least six characters

-- Use at least one character from three or more of the following four categories:

-- 1. Uppercase alphabetic characters (A Z)

-- 2. Lowercase alphabetic characters (a z)

-- 3. Decimal numbers (0 9)

-- 4. Characters other than alphabetic characters (such as ! , \$, #, %)

-• The values of the following items in the password policies of each version of Windows Server 2012 marked with an (asterisk) in Table 11: OS Environment Provided on page 29 have been changed from the default values to the following values.
+- Windows Server passwords must meet the following complexity requirements: - At least six characters - Use at least one character from three or more of the following four categories: - 1.
+Uppercase alphabetic characters (A Z) - 2.
+Lowercase alphabetic characters (a z) - 3.
+Decimal numbers (0 9) - 4.
+Characters other than alphabetic characters (such as !, \$, #, %) - The values of the items in the password policies of Windows 2016, Windows 2012, and Windows 2012 R2 in Table 11: OS Environment Provided have been changed from the default values to the following values.

-Table 12: Details of Changes from Password Policy Default Values --
+Table 12: Details of Changes from Password Policy Default Values